Core Types (pdk.core)

 Byte

-Is an 8-bit signed two's complement integer.
+Represents an 8-bit signed integer.
 It has a minimum value of -128 and a maximum value of 127 (inclusive).
-The byte structure can be useful for saving memory in large arrays, where the memory savings actually matters.
+The byte structure can be useful sometimes to save memory occupied by very large arrays.

 Superstructures: Any